paulsonkoly/nn/README.md

 Download the [MNIST data set](http://yann.lecun.com/exdb/mnist/) and place the following files under the project root: 'train-images-idx3-ubyte', 'train-labels-idx1-ubyte'.

-You can start `bin/console` which loads the data set and predifines @net variable.
+You can start `bin/console` which loads the data set and predefines @net variable.
 An example session might look like:

 ```
 pry(main)> i = Image.read_from_files(datafile: 'train-images-idx3-ubyte', labelfile: 'train-labels-idx1-ubyte', offset: 57500)